-SCT feature an intuitive combination of graphical and textual notation.
-While states, transitions, and state hierarchies are graphical elements, all declarations and actions are specified using a textual notation.
+SCT features an intuitive combination of graphical and textual notation.
+While states, transitions and state hierarchies are graphical elements, all declarations and actions are specified using a textual notation.
 The usability of the statechart editor is simply fascinating.

 The validation of statecharts includes syntax and semantic checks of the full model.
-Examples of build in validation rules are the detection of unreachable states, dead ends, and references to unknown events.
-These validation constraints are live checked during editing.
+Examples of built in validation rules are the detection of unreachable states, dead ends and references to unknown events.
+These validation constraints are checked live during editing.

-The simulation of statechart models allows checking of the dynamic semantics.
+The simulation of statechart models allows the dynamic semantics to be checked.
 Active states are directly highlighted in the statechart editor and a dedicated simulation perspective features access to execution controls, inspection and setting variables, as well as raising events.

 SCT includes code generators for Java, C and C++ out of the box.
 The code generators follow a code-only approach and do not rely on any additional runtime library.
 The generated code provides a well-defined interface and can be integrated easily with any client code.